orimanabu/setup_openstack/rhosp9/command_help/openstack_help.md

   router list    List routers
-  router set     Set router properties router show    Display router details security group create  Create a new security group security group delete  Delete a security group security group list  List security groups
+  router set     Set router properties router show    Display router details secret container create  Store a container in Barbican. secret container delete  Delete a container by providing its href. secret container get  Retrieve a container by providing its URI. secret container list  List containers. secret delete  Delete a secret by providing its URI. secret get     Retrieve a secret by providing its URI. secret list    List secrets. secret order create  Create a new order. secret order delete  Delete an order by providing its href. secret order get  Retrieve an order by providing its URI. secret order list  List orders. secret store   Store a secret in Barbican. secret update  Update a secret with no payload in Barbican. security group create  Create a new security group security group delete  Delete a security group security group list  List security groups